RhetTbull/osxmetadata/README.md

                 Keywords associated with this file.
-For example, “Birthday”, “Important”, etc. This differs from Finder tags (_kMDItemUserTags) which are keywords/tags shown in the Finder and searchable in Spotlight using "tag:tag_name"An array of strings. tags            _kMDItemUserTags, com.apple.metadata:_kMDItemUserTags;
+For example, “Birthday”, “Important”, etc. This differs from Finder tags (_kMDItemUserTags) which are keywords/tags shown in the Finder and searchable in Spotlight using "tag:tag_name"A list of strings. tags            _kMDItemUserTags, com.apple.metadata:_kMDItemUserTags;
                 Finder tags; searchable in Spotlight using "tag:tag_name".
-                If you want tags/keywords visible in the Finder, use this instead of kMDItemKeywords. wherefroms      kMDItemWhereFroms, com.apple.metadata:kMDItemWhereFroms;
+                If you want tags/keywords visible in the Finder, use this instead of kMDItemKeywords.
+A list of strings. wherefroms      kMDItemWhereFroms, com.apple.metadata:kMDItemWhereFroms;
                 Describes where the file was obtained from (e.g. URL downloaded from).
-An array of strings.
+A list of strings.
 ```